 Please refer to: Natural Headache Relief.

 See the natural health remedy for: acid reflux.

-According to Dr. Robert Rowen, ozone therapy is very beneficial for heart disease, Dr. Mercola reports (6).
+According to Dr. Robert Rowen, ozone therapy is very beneficial for heart disease, Dr. Mercola reports on his website.
 You may wish to look into other oxidative therapies as well.

 Book: Dr. Matthias Rath: "Why Animals Don't Get Heart Attacks...
 But People Do!" (free download).
 This book discusses heart disease from a cellular health point of view and includes topics, such as: "Why You May Not Have Heard About This Medical Breakthrough Before", "The Cholesterol-Heart Disease Fallacy", "Eradication of Heart Disease" and "Cellular Medicine".

 Also from Dr. Matthias Rath: "Cellular Health Series - The Heart" (book, download pdf for free)